 Mary is a strong conservative Republican, having served as a State Central Committee Representative, County Republican Party Central Committee Chair, County Republican Party Regional Chair, as well as a long serving Central Committee Member.
 Along with these prominent roles in the Republican Party, she has served in various offices, such as former President of the Middletown Area Republican Club and President of the Butler County Young Republicans.

 Mary Swain’s record as Clerk backs up her conservative beliefs.
-Since being appointed Clerk, the office has returned more than $14 million dollars to the general fund; implemented virtual storage to insure security of court documents; upgraded the Clerk’s website; initiated an Electronic Filing system to better serve the constituents of Butler County; cross trained staff for a stronger office and better customer service; moved and upgraded the West Chester and Hamilton title offices to better serve the public; and was one of the first county offices to implement merit-based performance raises.
+Since being appointed Clerk, the office has returned millions of dollars to the general fund; implemented virtual storage to insure security of court documents; upgraded the Clerk’s website; initiated an Electronic Filing system to better serve the constituents of Butler County; cross trained staff for a stronger office and better customer service; moved and upgraded the West Chester and Hamilton title offices to better serve the public; and was one of the first county offices to implement merit-based performance raises.
 Those are just some of the highlights of Mary’s tenure as Clerk, and as she is fond of saying, “I’m just getting started.”

 “We have come a long way in implementing conservative financial principals, and in making our office very customer-service based,” Mary says.
 “But we are always looking at ways to improve.
 We listen to the public, watch the budget very closely, and are constantly searching for new technology that can streamline office procedures but still protects the records.
 I am pleased with our progress, but still believe that the best is yet to come.”